local-ch/lhs/README.md

 #### Include various levels of linked data

-The method syntax of `includes` and `includes_all`, allows you include hyperlinks stored in deep nested data strutures:
+The method syntax of `includes` allows you include hyperlinks stored in deep nested data strutures:

 Some examples: